bevanwsjones/Disa/docs/conventions.md

 ## File Layout Conventions

+### hpp Files
-_- Template definitions must be placed inside a `.hpp` file, unless inlined._
+- Template definitions must be placed inside a `.hpp` file, unless inlined.
+- `.hpp` files must only be included in their corresponding `.h` file.
+- `.hpp` files should be included outside all `namespace`s.
+- `using namespace` may not be used globally withing an `.hpp` file.
+- Do not place header guards inside `.hpp` files.
+- Do not include any files inside an `.hpp` file.

 ## Technical Conventions: